 I have seen a boatload of decadent (and I am sure delicious) recipes with browned butter popping up around the holidays – chocolate chip cookies, snickerdoodles, brownies, pancakes, you name it.
 But if it makes these goodies even better, then it must do the same to the healthy stuff, right?

-Yes!
-You see, browned butter adds a savory nuttiness and complexity to any dish.
 And the great thing about it – use the real, full fat stuff, brown it all up, and it is so packed with flavor that you only need a smidge to have a huge impact.
 For a good size butternut squash, I only used two tablespoons of butter, and it made quite a lot.
 The three of us ate it, with plenty of leftovers.
 And the addition of the browned butter made this whipped butternut squash so luxurious, with a lovely, velvety texture, and rich, well-developed flavor.
 We have all enjoyed this simple, nutritious, but impressive side dish several times in the past month or so.
 Heck, I’ve been know to eat a bowl of the leftovers for lunch!

 So if you are looking for a lighter alternative to a heavier mashed potato or even sweet potatoes, try this dish.
 It is totally even worthy of a special occasion – your sweetie will love it with a steak dinner for Valentine’s Day.
 Just sayin’!